AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 Goal: Explain resolution, include ETA, ask if anything else is needed.
 ```

-Expected caching behavior: step 2 should be a prefix of step 3, so cached tokens typically increase again.
+**Expected caching behavior**: Step 2 should be a prefix of step 3, so cached tokens typically increase again.

-Illustrative usage:
+**Illustrative usage**:

 ```json
 {